May 19, 2023

 A Context-Aware Configuration(CAConfig) is made possible by a combination of:

-A Sling Annotation class, which needs to meet certain requirements to be considered as a CAConfig class:
+A Sling Annotation class, which needs to meet specific requirements to be considered as a CAConfig class:

 @Configuration